The magnificent backdrop of the turreted castle provides a wonderful setting for the region's finest winery dining experiences.

 Closed Christmas Day.

-Complimentary chauffeur service: Pick-up/drop-off service available on Saturday evenings for Corowa, Rutherglen and Wahgunyah.
+Complimentary chauffeur service: Pick-up/drop-off service available on Saturday evenings for Corowa, Rutherglen and Wahgunyah (subject to availability).
 Bookings essential.

 Menu is subject to seasonal variation.